Do you know a woman who is being abused? A legal rights handbook

 In family violence cases, court staff may ask your partner to take part in the Partner Assault Response (PAR) program.

 The PAR program teaches your partner about family violence, including how to resolve conflict without violence.
-To qualify for the PAR program the following must be true:

-- this was your partner’s first offence
+• this was your partner’s first violent crime

-- you were not significantly injured
+• you were not seriously injured

-- your partner did not use a weapon
+• your partner did not use a weapon

-If your partner enters the PAR program, staff from the program let you know.
-They ask you about your safety and tell you about services and supports you might need.
-The staff tells you what is being taught in the PAR program.
 Sometimes your partner may be allowed to return home to live with you while they are in the program, but only if you agree.
 You can always change your mind later if things do not work out.

 Pleading guilty